 Treatment should improve acid reflux symptoms, and may keep Barrett esophagus from getting worse.
 Treatment may involve lifestyle changes and medicines such as:

 - Histamine H2 receptor blockers

 - Avoiding tobacco use

 Lifestyle changes, medicines, and anti-reflux surgery may help with symptoms of GERD.
 However, these steps will not make Barrett esophagus go away.

 Surgery or other procedures may be recommended if a biopsy shows cell changes that may be cancer.

 Some of the following procedures remove the harmful tissue in your esophagus:

-Treatment should improve acid reflux symptoms and may keep Barrett's esophagus from getting worse.
+Treatment should improve acid reflux symptoms and may keep Barrett esophagus from getting worse.
 None of these treatments will reverse the changes that may lead to cancer.

 Spechler SJ, Souza RF.
 Barrett's esophagus.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
 9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 44.
+Philadelphia, PA: Elsevier Saunders; 2010:chap 44.